-Alternative approaches in photography - Zhouzhuang(周庄), take two
+Alternative approaches in photography—Zhouzhuang (周庄), take two

-Anyone going to Zhouzhuang(周庄)- also known as the "Venice of the Orient" - is advised to bring a super wide-angle lens.
-True enough - the streets and the channels are very narrow and one might find it very difficult to do without one.
-This is exactly what I thought when I went there for the first time in June 2004.
-At that time most of the photographs were taken with the wide-angle AF-S Zoom-Nikkor 17-35mm f/2.8D IF-ED lens and my telephoto zoom stayed in the bag most of the time.
-This time around, though, I decided to use a completely different approach and try shooting only with my telephoto lens (AF-S VR Zoom-Nikkor 70-200mm f/2.8G ED-IF), which, as far as this cramped place is concerned, is quite an unorthodox approach.
-Due to this methodology I very naturally concentrated on mainly photographing people and details - all kinds of details, from architecture to life-styles.
+Anyone going to Zhouzhuang, Jiangsu Province, China (中国江苏省周庄), which is also known as "Venice of the Orient", is advised to bring a super wide–angle lens.
+True enough—the streets and the channels are very narrow and one might find it very difficult to do without one.
+This was exactly what I thought when I went to Zhouzhuang for the first time in June 2004.
+At that time most of the photographs were taken with the Nikkor 17–35mm wide–angle zoom and my telephoto lens stayed in the camera bag most of the time.
+This time around, though, I decided to use a completely different approach and try photographing with a telephoto lens only.
+As far as this cramped place is concerned, this, indeed, was quite an unorthodox decision; due to this approach, I naturally concentrated on photographing people and details—all kinds of details, from architecture to life–style.

 Quiet waters.
 Quiet afternoon.
 Quiet life.